bosgnoom/ansible-pis/README.md

 - [ ] Start with installing kubernetes
   - At the moment Rancher's k3s is my first to test
   - Check [this out](https://github.com/rancher/k3s)
+- [ ] Add nmap for install on localhost, as it is needed...